MatheusViuge/PortifolioMatheusViuge/README.md

 ## Projects
 - [React Project: Comment Area](https://github.com/MatheusViuge/react-area-de-comentarios/tree/main): This is a small project simulating a comment area for a website and/or blog.
 - [React Project: Hortifruti Inventory](https://github.com/MatheusViuge/react-estoque-hortifruti): This is a small project simulating a hortifruti inventory.
+- [React Project: Form with Formik and Yup](https://github.com/MatheusViuge/react-formulario-cadastro): React project featuring an example of a form controlled via Formik and validated via Yup.
 - [React Project: User Portal](https://github.com/MatheusViuge/React-portal-usuarios): React project featuring examples of HTTP requests using the Fetch API.

 ## Contact